shikaan/shikaan.github.io/README.md

 Thankfully, none of that mental work is wasted.
 All the things that need to be done are collected in the board you can see [here]().

 More details [here]().

-# Who are you?

-# Launching it locally

-# Contributing

-# Contributors